Cosmere Roleplaying Game

-The Cosmere Roleplaying Game is an upcoming tabletop role-playing game based on the Cosmere fictional universe created by American author Brandon Sanderson.
+The Cosmere Roleplaying Game is a tabletop role-playing game based on the Cosmere fictional universe created by American author Brandon Sanderson.
 Manufactured by Brotherwise Games, the game was first announced in November 2023 by Sanderson's publisher Dragonsteel Entertainment.
-A crowdfunding campaign was then launched on Kickstarter on 6 August 2024, raising a total of $14.7 million and becoming the most-funded tabletop game on the platform.
+A crowdfunding campaign was then launched on Kickstarter on August 6, 2024, raising a total of $14.7 million and becoming the most-funded tabletop game on the platform.

-A digital version of The Stormlight Archive campaign setting was set for release in 2024, while a hardcover version will be available in 2025.
+A digital version of The Stormlight Archive campaign setting was released in 2024, while a hardcover version came out in 2025.
 A Mistborn campaign setting is expected to be released in 2026.

 Overview

 The Stormlight Archive Campaign

 In The Stormlight Archive Campaign, players would accompany Bridge 9 during the introduction of the gameplay, and the game uses a d20 system to determine the player's opportunities and challenges.

 Mistborn Campaign

 The Mistborn Campaign is based on the stories of Era 1 and Era 2.
 It will feature all sixteen metals and their respective Allomancy and Feruchemy powers, similar to a talent tree.
 Players would use their powers as investigators.